foderking/WhoProduced_frontend/README.md

 ## About <a name = "about"></a>

-This is the source code for WhoProduced - a website for view credits for various songs.
+This is the source code for WhoProduced - a website for view album / song credit information.
 Website can be found [here!](https://whoproduced.netlify.app/)

 ## Getting Started <a name = "getting_started"></a>